schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

   return prediction
 ```

-For better understanding, we created the above functions thinking of only one new data point.
+For ease of understanding, we created the above functions examining only one new data point.
 Generally, we are not looking for a single prediction, but a prediction for each point in a larger dataset.
 To adapt the above functions to handle multiple predictions, just iterate through your new dataset, calling the predict function on each point.

-The code below will accomplish that for classification.
+The predict_regression() funciton we created above can be similarly modified to handle multiple regression predictions.
 ```python
 # Create predictions for multiple new data points, classification